codecypher/LearnAI/Level-3/ml/rl.md

 # Reinforcement Learning

+TODO: Merge content from rl_lewisu.md

 ## Overview

 [Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning?wprov=sfti1) (RL) is an area of machine learning concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward.

 The three basic machine learning paradigms are: supervised learning, unsupervised learning, and reinforcement learning.

 RL differs from supervised learning:

 - RL does not need labeled input/output pairs.

 - RL focuses on finding a balance between exploration (of uncharted territory) and exploitation (of current knowledge).

 The environment is typically stated in the form of a _Markov decision process (MDP)_ since many RL algorithms use dynamic programming techniques.

 ## Reinforcement Learning

 Reinforcement learning is an artificial intelligence approach that focuses on the learning of the system through its interactions with the environment.

 In reinforcement learning, the system’s parameters are adapted based on the feedback obtained from the environment which in turn provides feedback on the decisions made by the system.

 The following diagram shows a person making decisions in order to arrive at their destination.

 One day you and decide to try a different route with a view to finding the shortest path.

 This dilemma of trying out new routes or sticking to the best-known route is an example of **exploration** versus **exploitation**: